 If you have an individual insurance policy, which isn’t provided through your employer, odds are it won’t cover maternity costs.
 Several states mandate that plans cover prenatal and delivery costs, but most states don’t require that they do.
 In 2010, just 12 percent of individual policies offered maternity coverage.
 Often, it’s possible to buy a rider to cover maternity expenses, but the cost for that can be high (up to $1,100 a month), and sometimes there’s a waiting period of one or two years before the benefit can be used.

 How can I make sure my health insurance provider pays for as much as possible?

 To avoid paying extra or for something you shouldn’t have to, it’s important that you thoroughly understand your insurance carrier’s maternity coverage policy.
 If you have insurance through your employer, your human resources department should be able to help you understand your coverage.
+Most carriers also have a pregnancy hotline you can call to find out all the details.
 Follow these tips to ensure maximum coverage and minimum sticker shock:

 Choose a health care provider and hospital or birthing center that’s “in-network” to avoid out-of-pocket costs.

 Understand your insurance plan.

 Find out the deductible, copay and out-of-pocket maximums to estimate what your costs will be.